Skip to content

 ->asText();

-// Assert the correct number of API calls were made
+// Assert the response has the correct number of steps

 // Assert tool calls were made correctly